eesahasan1/Data-Engineering-Repository/docker_sql/README.md

 ```bash
 docker build -t taxi_ingest:v001 .
 ```
-- The "." signifies the current directory, indicating where Docker should look for the Dockerfile.
+- The "." signifies the current directory, indicating where Docker should look for the Dockerfile

 ### Executing the Data Ingestion Container
 First, set the URL in your command line: